 Human Development and Social Relations (HDSR) is an interdisciplinary major that draws on the liberal arts to prepare students for engaging with social issues and for effecting personal and social change.
 Combining the approaches of psychology, sociology, anthropology and philosophy, students learn how to work with individuals and groups within larger organizational settings and to appreciate diverse perspectives and cultures.
 The program emphasizes practical experience and theoretical perspectives, as well as reflection on the role of values and ethics in professional life.

 The Program's foundation lies in a firm understanding of both individual persons and contemporary social systems, an understanding that cannot be attained through the study of a single discipline.
-By examining social issues and problems in all their complexity, students integrate various disciplines to imagine a more just society.
+By examining social issues and problems in all their complexity, students integrate various disciplines to imagine and work toward a more just world.

 Many HDSR courses involve experiential learning within both the classroom and the larger community.
 In addition, students complete a field study consisting of 200 hours of experience in organizations such as schools, clinics, camps, businesses, government, and other public and private organizations.
 These field studies provide opportunities to integrate theory gained in the classroom with experience gained in the field setting.
 Students spend an additional semester reflecting on their experiences and writing a substantial paper that analyzes their field studies using various theoretical tools learned in their core classes.

 HDSR is a broadly focused major that supports students' interests in a variety of different educational and career paths.
 HDSR graduates have found work in such fields as law, counseling, public administration, medicine, nonprofit management, social work, education and the ministry.
 Whatever they do, HDSR graduates bring to their work a broad understanding of complex social issues, a creative orientation toward solving problems, a respect for persons, and a commitment to social justice.